Pikchr is (currently) implemented in C.

 PIKCHR_PLAINTEXT_ERRORS→ Normally, the text returned by pikchr() in the event of an error is formatted as HTML.
 Setting this flag causes the error message to be plain text.

 PIKCHR_DARK_MODE→ When this flag is used, Pikchr inverts the colors in the diagram to make them suitable for "dark mode" pages.
-The main Pikchr website has a dark-mode counterpart that you can visit to see the effects of this flag on Pikchr diagrams.
+The main Pikchr website can be switched between dark-mode and light-mode so that you can see the effects of this flag on Pikchr diagrams.

 Example use of pikchr()